FAC8/READMES/css.md

 To specify the same border all around an element, use the border property.
 Specify the width (usually in pixels for display on a screen), the style, and the color.

-* Example on using colors and borders:
+* Examples on using colors and borders:

-This following rule sets the background color and the top border of heading elements:
+The following rule sets the background color and the top border of heading elements:

 ```css
 h3 {